Architecture

 This document outlines the overall architecture of the Parseable Observability Platform, detailing the flow of MELT data from ingestion to storage and querying.

-This document is organised into specific section for each sub-system like ingestion, query, search and index.
+This document is organiszed into specific sections for each sub-system like ingestion, query, search, and index.
 To understand the specific decisions and trade-offs, refer the design choices document.

 Overview